-Some advanced reactors will be "fast reactors."
+Some advanced reactors will be "fast reactors".
 The benefit of using non-moderated or "fast" neutrons in reactor operation is that they (the neutrons in the reactor) have much more energy and thus have a higher probability of utilizing hard-to-split atoms as nuclear fuel, like uranium-238, which is abundant in nature.
-Another advantage is fast reactors consume some hard-tomanage isotopes called actinides that are produced in today's operating light-water reactors and make up part of Used Nuclear Fuel.
-These actinides are created when atoms in the fuel are hit by a neutron, and instead of splitting, absorb it, transmuting them into a new material.
+Another advantage is that fast reactors consume some hard-to-manage isotopes called actinides that are produced in today's operating light-water reactors and make up part of used nuclear fuel.
+These actinides are created when atoms in the fuel are hit by a neutron, and instead of splitting, the atom absorbs it and transmutes into a new material.
 These atoms tend to have long lifetimes, and thus make disposal of used fuel more complicated.

-When a fast reactor splits these actinides, the resulting fragments are radioactive for a shorter period, which potentially simplifies spent fuel disposal.
+When a fast reactor splits these actinides, the resulting actinides are radioactive for a shorter period, which potentially simplifies spent fuel disposal.
 The reactor also derives energy value from splitting those atoms.
 Fast reactors also offer the potential of higher uranium utilization, meaning that more of the uranium in the fuel is fissioned, or split, to make energy, and less is left in the fuel when it is removed from the reactor.
-This is one of the main attraction for fast reactor, as they open up the opportunity for breeder reactors, which produce more fuel than they consume.
+This is one of the main attractions of fast reactors, as it opens up the opportunity for breeder reactors, which produce more fuel than they consume.
 For reference, more than 90% of used light-water reactor fuel's potential energy still remains in the fuel, even after years of operation in a reactor.
 Advanced reactors can help close this gap.